JPBotelho/Recycle-Bin/README.md

 # Recycle-Bin

 Did this project over a few weeks as practice of advanced editor scripting in Unity.
-Overrides the OnFileDelete(notactualname) function and if the file to be deleted matches the preset parameters, the file gets copied to a special recycle bin function instead of being deleted.
+Overrides the OnFileDelete(notactualname) function and if the file to be deleted matches the preset parameters the file gets copied to a special recycle bin folder instead of being deleted.
 You can then view and restore deleted files in the editor.

 Here are a few images that I was making for the asset store: